How are Knowledge and Comprehension Different?

 knowledge vs comprehension

-1. Factual knowledge are facts stored in long term memory.
+1. Factual Knowledge – The basic facts and details stored in long-term memory.

 make reading fun